matt-64/music-to-image-generation/README.md

  Implement Flask API for remote analysis
  Add support for SoundCloud and other platforms Real-time audio processing for live performances
-🧪 Running Tests
-Unit tests are provided to ensure the robustness of the extraction pipeline.
-Run the tests using:

 📄 License